Major nations urge China to back aviation emissions pact: source

 The global deal, which the airline industry supports, would require carriers in participating countries to limit their emissions or offset them by buying carbon credits from designated environmental projects around the world.

+ICAO said it would be the first ever agreement covering international emissions from a whole industry sector.

-(Reporting Allison Lampert in Montreal, David Stanway in Shanghai, Valerie Volcovici in Washington D.C. and Victoria Bryan in Berlin; Editing by Marguerita Choy)
+Reporting Allison Lampert in Montreal, David Stanway in Shanghai, Valerie Volcovici in Washington and Victoria Bryan in Berlin; editing by Marguerita Choy and Chizu Nomiyama